Furkanzmc/QML-Coding-Guide/README.md

 similar mechanism by wrapping the properties and functions that are only supposed to be used internally in `QtObject `.

 Public function implementations are always put at the very bottom of the file.
+Even though we prioritize putting the public declarations at the top of the file for other types, I encourage you to put the public functions at the bottom because if the number of lines get larger for a function, it significantly reduces the readability of the QML document.
+Ideally, you shouldn't have any functions at all and strive to rely on declarative properties of your component as much as possible.

 ```qml
 // Wrong